dlocal/smart-fields-examples/README.md

 [See them in action!](https://dlocal.github.io/smart-fields-examples/)

-This repository contains examples of stylish forms that use Stripe Elements.
+This repository contains examples of stylish forms that use SmartFields.
 These examples illustrate how to handle errors in real-time and style focus states, error states, and placeholders.

 Common code for handling errors and form submission lives [here](js/index.js).